-No personal calls are allowed during class time.
-Cell phones and all other electronic devices must be turned off and can only be used in the break/lunch area or outside the building during breaks and lunches.
+Personal calls should be made outside of class time.
+Cell phones and all other electronic devices must be muted and can only be used in the break/lunch area or outside the building during breaks and lunches.
+If a student has interruptions of thirty minutes or more during class time, a tardy will be noted on the attendance log.